Productive Assistants – Taking Control of Your Day

 So this might be the reason you have so much work in the first place.
 Productivity for Assistants – Taking control of your day starts by saying no to certain things.

-There are only so many hours in a day and Assistants can not, and should not, say yes to everything asked of them.
-You have to know what is actually expected of you and push back on work that you should not be doing.
+There are only so many hours a day, and Assistants can not, and should not, say yes to everything asked.
+You must know what is expected of you and push back on work that you should not be doing.
 Don’t get me wrong.
 I know for Assistants, this is a balancing act.
-You want to be helpful to everyone, but don’t want people taking advantage.
+You want to be helpful to everyone but don’t want people taking advantage.

-My rule was that I would be mega helpful when I wasn’t busy.
+My rule was to be mega helpful when I wasn’t busy.

-If I didn’t have much on then, I would have the time to do the small tasks that colleagues would ask me to do.
+If I didn’t have much on then, I would have the time to do the small tasks that colleagues would ask me.

-When I was busy, which was most of the time, I would say that I couldn’t do that task.
-Further in the chapter, we discuss how to go about saying no to colleagues.
+When I was busy, most of the time, I would say that I couldn’t do that task.
+Further in the chapter, we discuss how to say no to colleagues.

 5. Prioritising your workload

-We have such a variety in our role that it is almost impossible that we enjoy every task given to us (urgh expenses!)
+We have such a variety in our roles that it is almost impossible to enjoy every task given to us (urgh, expenses!)

-Putting off hard or tedious tasks can be a real drain on your productivity.
-Make sure you plan some time in your week to get these tasks done and off your to-do list.
+Putting off complex or tedious tasks can be a real drain on your productivity.
+Plan some time in your week to complete these tasks and get them off your to-do list.

-Unfortunately, they don’t magically disappear so the quicker they get done the quicker you can work on much more interesting tasks.
+Unfortunately, they don’t magically disappear, so the quicker they get done, the quicker you can work on more exciting tasks.

-I’m sure at some point in our careers we have felt stressed and overwhelmed with how much work we have to get through.
+I’m sure we have felt stressed and overwhelmed with how much work we must complete at some point in our careers.
 It can be such a vicious circle because it can feel like the only choice is to keep going, trying desperately to stay on top of everything and work extra long hours without any breaks.

-But working in this state is going to have severe repercussions on your productivity levels, not to mention your wellbeing.
+But working in this state will severely affect your productivity levels, not to mention your wellbeing.
 So here are some tips for when you are feeling overwhelmed at work.

 Get your priorities straight

-When you are feeling overwhelmed at work, the first thing to do is to take a step back.
-This might seem counterintuitive but sometimes once take a minute to breathe and regroup it can reduce your stress levels almost immediately.
+When you feel overwhelmed at work, the first thing to do is take a step back.
+This might seem counterintuitive, but sometimes, once you take a minute to breathe and regroup, it can reduce your stress levels almost immediately.

-Go through your to-do list and work out what exactly you can do in the time that you have in the office.
+Go through your to-do list and work out what you can do in the time you have in the office.

-- Can you work smarter to achieve what you need to do in the day?
+Can you work smarter to achieve what you must do in the day?

-These are the questions you need to ask yourself when you feel overwhelmed by everything.
+These are the questions you must ask yourself when you feel overwhelmed by everything.